 As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications:

 - a master's degree with an average mark of 67% or above; and

-- a first-class or a strong upper second class (average mark of 65% or above) undergraduate degree with honours.
+- a first-class or a strong upper second class (usually a minimum weighted average of 67%) undergraduate degree with honours.

 The qualifications above should be achieved in one of the following subject areas or disciplines: